Biblioranking fundamental physics: Conclusions

 \subsection{Acknowledgments}

-R.T. thanks Roberto Franceschini and Christoffer Petersson for discussions that stimulated this work.
+We thank Roberto Franceschini, Christoffer Petersson, and Paolo Rossi for discussions that stimulated this work.
 We thank Roberto Franceschini for participation in the first stage of this project.
 We are grateful to the \inspire team, and especially to Jacopo Notarstefano, for support and help with the \inspire database.